MisterWest11/Data-Governance-Accelerator/Data-Governance-Accelerator ch3.md

    * Exploring four approaches to data analytics.

-# Identofying roles of data.
+# Identifying roles of data.

 Data's Ubiquity: Data is present and utilized across various functions within an organization, not limited to specific departments like data analytics or IT.